-- We have a Family Support Worker (FSW), Mrs Charles, who is always on hand to listen to children, who appear low in mood or ask for help.
-The children are all aware of the role which Mrs Charles plays and can ask to see her as needed; either by asking her, the class teacher or by putting a card in the box in the Hub.
+- We have a Family Support Worker (FSW), Mrs Charles and Mrs Rowley are on hand to listen to children, who appear low in mood or ask for help.
+The children are all aware of the role which Mrs Charles/Mrs Rowley play and can ask to see them as needed; either by asking them, the class teacher or by putting a card in the box in the Hub.
 Mrs Milford (HT) is also available to talk to if children are upset or worried. - Staff also recognise that children who have been abused or witness violence may feel helplessness, humiliation and some sense of blame.
 Ellwood Primary may be the only stable, secure and predictable element in the lives of children at risk.
 Their behaviour may be challenging and defiant or they may be withdrawn.